 The brown bear (Ursus arctos) and lynx (Lynx lynx) are two of the national park's permanent large carnivores.
 Both are nocturnal, passing through areas with barely a trace of their presence.
 Nevertheless, their habitat covers the entire national park.
 The brown bear has adapted to the long winter by hibernating for the duration of snow cover.
 It retreats to its winter den in September-November and emerges from its months-long slumber in April-May.
 Males have an extensive territory and can migrate hundreds of kilometres in a relatively short period of time.
 Sweden's forest and fell regions easily fall within the summer territory of bear males in Western Lapland.
 Females live with their cubs in a smaller area.

 The diverse nature of Pallas-Yllästunturi National Park offers outstanding opportunities for research.
 Indeed, the park currently has over 100 research projects underway, a majority of which are related to the monitoring of international air quality.
 Other key projects focus on treeline forests, the environmental impact of tourism and the ecology and population fluctuations of voles.
 The national park has an exceptionally wide range of small mammals, and the long-term research projects on vole population are internationally important.

 Breathe in the fresh, pure air of Finnish Lapland as you enjoy the literally breath-taking scenery of Pallas-Yllästunturi National Park.
-This part of Finland has the cleanest air anywhere in the world, according to scientists who have studied air samples taken at a local air quality research station.
+This part of Finland has the purest air anywhere in the world, according to scientists who have studied air samples taken at a local air quality research station.

 Breathing pristine, unpolluted air is a rare pleasure today.
 Most people – especially those of us who live in cities and towns – are routinely exposed to a wide range of air pollutants that can cause problems such as asthma and respiratory diseases.